deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 We will deploy a technique referenced above- (when we added to cl).
 Since EDX is already equal to zero from our flags parameter, let's use this register to do our calculations.

-This time, we will add to the DH (data high) register, which is the 8-bit register within the 16-bit register DX, which is a part of the 32-bit register EDX.
+This time, we will add to the DH (data high) register, which is an 8-bit register within the 16-bit register DX, which is a part of the 32-bit register EDX.
 This register is not at the MOST significant byte, but close to.

 When we add to DH (in context of EDX), it will look a little something like this: